microsoft/vcpkg-docs/vcpkg/get_started/get-started-msbuild.md

 > [!NOTE]
 > There will be error squiggles in your project when MSBuilds it for the first time.
 Build the project to acquire vcpkg dependencies to remove them.

 ## 4 - Enable manifest mode

+1. Navigate to your Project Property Pages.
+2. Using the menu navigation at the top, choose **Project > Properties**.
+A new window will open.
-Navigate to the Project Properties pages of your project.
-Under **Configuration Properties > vcpkg**, set `Use vcpkg manifest` to `Yes`.
-MSBuild checks whether this property is set before installing any dependencies from the vcpkg manifest.
+3. Navigate to **Configuration Properties > vcpkg**, and set `Use vcpkg Manifest` to `Yes`.
+The project system will check whether this property is set before installing any dependencies from the manifest file.

 :::image type="complex" source="../resources/get_started/visual-studio-manifest-msbuild.png" alt-text="Enable manifest mode in project properties":::
     Screenshot of enabling vcpkg manifest mode in Visual Studio Project Properties
 :::image-end:::

 Other settings, such as [triplets](../users/triplets.md), are filled in with default values vcpkg detects from your project and will be useful when configuring your project.

 ## 5 - Build and run the project